How QuoteWorthy protects journalists from irrelevant pitches

 "No AI" means no AI

-If your call-out asks for human-written responses only, or says you screen replies with an AI detector, QuoteWorthy will not generate a pitch for it - at all.
-The draft button is disabled, and the call-out is clearly flagged so the expert knows the rule.
-There is no "generate anyway".
-If they want to respond, they have to write it themselves, in their own words.
+AI drafting is off by default in QuoteWorthy - matching is the product, and drafting is an optional assist a user has to switch on deliberately.
+On top of that, if your call-out asks for human-written responses only, or says you screen replies with an AI detector, QuoteWorthy will not generate a pitch for it - at all, even for a user who has drafting switched on.
+There is no draft button to press and no "generate anyway"; the call-out is clearly flagged so the expert knows the rule.
+If they want to respond, they write it themselves, in their own words.

-QuoteWorthy has no send button.
-It reads forwarded call-outs, scores them, and prepares a draft for review - nothing leaves the system on its own.
+QuoteWorthy never scrapes.
+It cannot log into the source platforms and has no access to any mailbox - no OAuth, no password, no scraping of any kind.
+It only ever reads the digest emails an expert voluntarily forwards to their own dedicated QuoteWorthy address; if they do not forward it, we never see it.
+It also never auto-generates pitches - AI drafting is off by default and only runs if the expert deliberately turns it on.
+And it has no send button, so nothing leaves the system on its own.
 Every pitch is written or edited by a real person and sent from their own inbox, to you, deliberately.
 You are always hearing from a human who chose to reply, not from an automation firing on a schedule.

 If a pitch still misses the mark